Philadelphia lawn care service

 Celebrating spring time in Philadelphia

 Springtime in Philly is when your lawn is just starting to wake up and grow!
 It begins turning lush and green, and besides starting to mow again there are numerous other things you can do to help get your lawn back into tip top shape after a freezing winter.
-Allowing your lawn to breathe after being covered in snow is very important.
+Allowing your lawn to breathe after philadelphia snow removal is very important.
 You'll want to rake and remove all the leaves and debris.
 Aerating a lawn is a lot of work, but is very beneficial for your lawns during spring as it allows movement of air, water, roots and other living organisms to spread through the ecosystem of the soil.

 Spring is also the best time to fertilize your lawn in Philadelphia, due to the harsh long winters sucking up all your lawn's nutrients.
 Think of fertilizer as a multi-vitamin for your lawn, that also helps improve your soil.
 We recommend starting the fertilization process with a soil test to tell you the levels of nitrogen, potassium, and phosphate in your soil.
 Fertilizing can be tricky, because if you do too little, you're losing out on the whole point of fertilizer.
 If you fertilize too much, your lawn will grow extraordinarily fast and you'll be stuck mowing and watering more often to maintain it.
 We recommended fertilizing every six weeks to ensure a healthy lawn.